All about our landscape and gardening services

 - meadows with ancient hedgerows

 We recognise that well-maintained open spaces create a great sense of community, health and wellbeing while also promoting a safe space for play, recreation and relaxation.
-We provide attractive and well-maintained amenity space which looks great and makes a significant contribution to the landscape of London and our many communities.
+We provide attractive and well-maintained amenity space which looks great and makes a significant contribution to the wider community and our residents.

 - hedgerow maintenance